 I wanted to move my raw notes for blog post entries from org-mode into a markdown format suitable for ingestion by Jekyll.
 While you could do single exports of each org file, and then copy-paste as posts are written, this seemed inefficient and difficult to make after-conversion changes.
 So, I set about a way to convert a set of org files into a corresponding set of markdown files.
 My initial approach was to use elisp to bulk script the org-mode export.
 I then wrapped this in a shell script which moved the files to the destination folder.
 However, I ended up settling on an approach of using pandoc to convert the files wrapped in a shell script.
 This appears to be the superior approach since it only requires one script file and less variable maintenance.
-I’ll leave both approaches in the post on the office chance the former works better.
+I’ll leave both approaches in the post on the off chance the former works better for someone.

 September 1st, 2018

 After a long hiatus, this is the fourth part of my on-going series on code reading, the beginning can be found here